-Cash paid (received) for amounts included in operating lease liabilities for the years ended December 31, 2022, 2021 and 2020 includes \$1.3 million, \$11.4 million and \$5.0 million, respectively, received by the Company during the period under its tenant improvement allowances, which were deemed in-substance lease payments and included in the calculation of the lease liability.
-Right-
+Cash paid (received) for amounts included in operating lease liabilities for the years ended December 31, 2023, 2022 and 2021 includes \$0.1 million, \$1.3 million and \$11.4 million, respectively, received by the Company during the period under its tenant improvement allowances, which were deemed in-substance lease payments and included in the calculation of the lease liability.
+Short-term lease expense for the years ended December 31, 2023, 2022 and 2021 was not material and is included in operating lease cost in the table above.
+Variable lease cost under the Company's operating leases includes items such as common area maintenance, utilities, taxes and other charges.